 Saint-Gaudens lived in the property full-time for the last seven years of his life and ultimately passed away in 1907.
 His wife, Augusta, continued to live here until her death in 1923.
 Shortly after Augusta’s death, the property transitioned to being run as a museum before it turned into a National Historic Landmark in 1962.
 It became a National Historic Site in 1977 and was recently re-designated into a National Historical Park in late 2019.

-WHAT TO SEE AND DO IN SAINT-GAUDENS NATIONAL HISTORICAL PARK
+THINGS TO DO IN SAINT-GAUDENS NATIONAL HISTORICAL PARK

 The entire area contained by the site is just 370 acres.
 While small for a National Park Site, there is still plenty to do to keep you busy for a few hours when visiting the park.
 After parking in the main parking lot, it is a short walk to the visitor center, which is where the journey begins.